Truth or Dare (2017 film): Plot

-At the hospital, the group tries telling the police what happened, but are met with skepticism.
-The next day, the ghost of Addison appears in Carter's dorm room and dares him to hang himself for two minutes, with a noose falling out of the ceiling.
-Carter tries to leave, but the ghost and noose capture him and hang him once his time runs out.
-After being sent a livestream of the dare, Alex, Maddie, Tyler, and Holt race to Carter's room, but are unable to open the door in time.
+They go to the police, but are met with skepticism.
+The next day, Addison's ghost appears in Carter's dorm room and dares him to hang himself for two minutes.
+Carter tries to leave, but the ghost captures and hangs him.
+After being sent a livestream of the dare, Alex, Maddie, Tyler, and Holt race to Carter's room, but are unable to save him.
 The four friends see a message that Round Two is beginning.
-Meanwhile, Alex's research into the haunted history of the house leads her to Donna Boone, the lone survivor of Truth or Dare in 1983.
-Donna tells them that the 'demon' running the game feeds on fear and pain, and that they will have to finish the game inside the house in order to survive.
-She also suggests sharing their dares to outsmart the demon.
+Meanwhile, Alex's research into the history of the house leads her to Donna Boone, the survivor of the 1983 incident.
+Donna tells them that they will have to finish the game inside the house to survive, and also suggests sharing their dares.

-In his bedroom, Luke receives a dare to rob a gas station, and a gun appears on his bed.
-He pulls up at the gas station with Jessie on the passenger seat and attempts the robbery, but the cashier ends up killing Luke with a shotgun.
+In his bedroom, Luke is dared to rob a gas station, and a gun appears on his bed.
+He attempts the robbery, but the cashier kills Luke with a shotgun.
 Shocked, Jessie calls Alex to tell her that Luke was shot during the robbery, and Alex tells her to meet back at the house.
-Once Jessie returns, the group heads inside, and Tyler receives a dare to drink a liquid poison.
-He shares the dare with everyone and they all first drink soda, then drink the poison and vomit it up.
-Maddie receives a dare to pull two teeth out.
-Tyler, a medical student, extracts one tooth from her, and one from himself.
-Alex receives a dare to play three rounds of Russian roulette, with Alex surviving the first two and Tyler fatally shooting himself in the head on the third round.
+Once Jessie returns, the group heads inside, and Tyler is dared dare to drink a liquid poison.
+Sharing the dare, they all first drink soda, then drink the poison and vomit it up.
+Maddie is dared to remove two teeth; Tyler extracts one from her, and one from himself.
+Alex is dared to play three rounds of Russian roulette, with Alex surviving the first two and Tyler fatally shooting himself in the head on the third round.

-Holt receives a dare to be run over by a car, and confesses to the others that he once paralyzed someone in a hit-and-run accident, but escaped without consequence.
-Jessie tries to run over Holt's foot, but the car won't start, and when Holt opens the hood to fix the starter, the hood slams on his hand and time runs out.
-The car, driving itself, pulls him in reverse until he falls, then runs him over, crushing him to death.
-Heading back into the house, Alex realizes that the spirit is punishing them for their obsessions and sins.
+Holt is dared to be run over by a car, and confesses to the others that he once paralyzed someone in a hit-and-run accident, but escaped without consequence.
+Jessie tries to run over Holt's foot, but the car won't start, and when Holt opens the hood to fix the starter, the hood slams on his hand.
+The driverless car runs him over, crushing him to death.
+Alex realizes that the game is punishing them for their obsessions and sins.